JetBrains/kotlin-web-site/docs/topics/data-science-overview.md

 * [kravis](https://github.com/holgerbrandl/kravis) is another library for the visualization of tabular data inspired by Python's [ggplot](https://ggplot2.tidyverse.org/).

-* [londogard-nlp-toolkit](https://github.com/londogard/londogard-nlp-toolkit/) is a library that provides great utilities when working with natural language processing (nlp) such as word/subword/sentence embeddings, word-frequencies, stopwords, stemming & much more!
+* [londogard-nlp-toolkit](https://github.com/londogard/londogard-nlp-toolkit/) is a library that provides utilities when working with natural language processing such as word/subword/sentence embeddings, word-frequencies, stopwords, stemming, and much more.

 ### Java libraries